 “Raphaelson was a ‘kapo’, which meant that he had certain privileges and a position of leadership in our barracks over other Jews.
 He also had a position of trust.
 In the summer of 1944, Blechhammer was bombed regularly.
 This Kapo saw an unexploded bomb lying on the ground.
 The bomb contained a yellow powder -dynamite- and he wanted to take the yellow powder with him.
 While he was scraping the powder, he was caught by an SS man.
 The ‘Kapo’ was beaten until he collapsed.
 He was then accused of looting dynamite with the intent to commit sabotage.
 It was considered an act of terrorism against the Third Reich.
 But the SS let him go.

 The position of Kapo was not taken away from him, he stayed and did not go to a punishment department.
 A month passed until one day everyone returned from forced labour and the camp leadership was dressed as if it were a holiday.
 No one was allowed to return to the barracks and had to go to the centre of the camp where a gallows was set up.
 The Auschwitz leadership decided that the saboteur should pay for his crime.
 And after a long wait, the execution took place.
 The chair under the gallows was kicked away, the rope didn’t hold and it snapped.
 And Rudolf fell to the ground.
 The SS ordered the rope to be repaired and Rudolf was placed back on the chair.
 The unthinkable happened, the rope snapped a second time.
-And for the third, the gallows were prepared.
+And for the third time, the gallows were prepared.
 Rudolf seized the opportunity to shout: “Friends, do not lose heart.
 Those who kill us today will soon be kaputt”.
 After Rudolf was killed, the six thousand watching prisoners had to stand for another 15 minutes.

 - Margarete Raphaelson-Welsch * 21-01-1897 in Hamburg † 12-01-1943 in Auschwitz and